 Though a background in sales is helpful, it’s not needed to build a fulfilling career as a WoodmenLife Sales Representative.
 Life insurance and selling can be learned.
 The desire to make a difference is part of who you are.

 “Anyone can succeed at WoodmenLife,” said Financial Representative Paul Brooks of Laurinburg, NC.
 “You just have to keep looking for the next person to help.
-As a Representative with WoodmenLife, you have great ways to assist the family, either with insurance coverage or retirement products.
+As a Representative with WoodmenLife, you have great ways to assist families, either with insurance coverage or retirement products.
 You always have to ask yourself: ‘Who can I help today?’”

 Other ways you put people first include:

-“This career allows you to help people even during a crisis.
+“This career allows you to help people, even during a crisis.
 With having alternate ways of meeting, we can assist our clients or future clients in the most comfortable way for them,” Kendall said.

-So, by now, you’re probably asking, “What’s in it for me?”:
+So, by now, you’re probably asking, “What’s in it for me?”

 No matter your situation or what has you looking for other opportunities, you can trust that WoodmenLife will be around for the long term.
 We’ve remained a strong organization since our founding in 1890.
 We adapt and change to support our Sales Force, empowering them to continue to succeed.